List of Coronation Street characters introduced in 2013: Sinead Tinker

 In 2016, Sinead starts modelling which is met with criticism by Chesney.
 In January 2017, Sinead grows bored of Chesney and begins sleeping with Daniel Osbourne (Rob Mallard).
 Chesney finds out and breaks up with her leading to her moving in with Daniel.
 After finding out she is pregnant Daniel turns down his Oxford university application causing Daniel's father Ken Barlow's (William Roache) to turn on Sinead which prompts her to have a secret abortion.
 Due to this Sinead was a major suspect (which was later revealed to be Daniel) in the "Who Attacked Ken?" storyline.
-Daniel later finds out about this and they split up with Sinead later getting back with Chesney who she becomes engaged to, however they split on their wedding day after Chesney tells Sinead he does not love her and that he feels like he is just marrying her for a mother for his son Joseph who returned in October after his real mother Katy died in a car accident.
+Daniel later finds out about this and they split up with Sinead later getting back with Chesney who she becomes engaged to; however, they split on their wedding day after Chesney tells Sinead he does not love her and that he feels like he is just marrying her for a mother for his son Joseph, who returned in October after his real mother, Katy, died in a car accident.
 Sinead visits Daniel's flat in just lingerie and they have sex, getting back together again.
 She later gets pregnant and gets engaged to Daniel.
 However, she starts bleeding, goes for a baby scan and is told she may have cervical cancer, which she does not tell Daniel about.
 Daniel arranges for them to have a pagan wedding with Kirk officiating.
 Sinead is then diagnosed with an aggressive form of cervical cancer and is told she will have to terminate her pregnancy if she wants to have radiotherapy.
 After being told this Sinead says she doesn't want radiotherapy as she wants to keep her baby and breaks down in hospital.
 She confides in Ken about the cancer after he sees her in hospital.

+Sinead eventually tells Daniel about her cancer diagnosis, but she remains adamant that she does not wish to receive treatment until the baby is born.
+Sinead eventually gives birth to a boy called Bertie, to which Sinead finally begins treatment for her cancer.
+The treatment works and the cancer goes into remission.
+Happy to have a new lease on life, Sinead decides she wants to leave the Street and live somewhere new with Daniel and Bertie.
+They agree to do this when an opportunity arises, and they decide to have a larger wedding reception to make up for the smaller one that was postponed.
+During the reception, Sinead discovers another lump, and upon returning to the hospital, she learns the cancer has recurred and is now terminal, with Sinead being given a months, if not weeks, left to live.